 Despite the similar sports-life balance and well-rounded, traditional college experience as programs at the NCAA D3 level, there is one major component that set NAIA women’s basketball schools apart: they offer athletic scholarships.
 This makes NAIA a top choice for student-athletes looking to drive down their college costs by combining need-based grants and financial aid with both academic and athletic based scholarships.

 We included more information below about NAIA women’s basketball schools, including a step-by-step breakdown of how many scholarships can NAIA schools give for women’s basketball programs at each level.
+Learn more about the process of college basketball recruiting rankings.

 Women’s basketball recruits who want to pursue their sport at the collegiate level while having a more traditional college experience—with an emphasis on excelling in academics and pursuing other extracurricular interests—should consider going to one of the 235 NAIA women’s basketball colleges located across the U.S. Despite being smaller in size than each of the NCAA division levels, at nearly 250 active programs, NAIA women’s basketball schools are still a great option for athletes who want to take their game to the next level.
+Learn more about the competitiveness in AAU girls basketball.

 Potential NAIA student-athletes should start narrowing down their options after exploring a full list of NAIA women’s basketball colleges.
 While recruits should also check out which schools top the NAIA women’s basketball rankings, remember to base decisions on other factors, like which NAIA programs offer your intended major and whether you’d feel more comfortable at a school closer to home or want to explore a different part of the U.S.